What Do Cockroaches Eat?

 Unconventional Items in the Cockroach Diet

 The implications of their diverse dietary habits are significant.
 Their ability to eat almost anything means that even the cleanest homes can provide a food source for cockroaches.
-This is why it’s essential to understand and manage what attracts them to our living spaces.
+While there are myths suggesting that “Egyptian cockroaches eat concrete“, these pests actually stick to organic materials for survival.
+They don’t have the biological ability to consume or digest inorganic materials like concrete.
+Cockroaches might sometimes be found around concrete surfaces, but they aren’t eating it.

 Roaches’ Dietary Preferences and Common Attractants